gyoenge/gyoenge/README.md

 As an undergraduate researcher at the GIST AI-MED Lab,
 I am working on the task of **spatially predicting gene expression from pathology images**.

-More broadly, I am interested in **multimodal learning and Vision-Language Models (VLMs)**, especially in how different modalities can be aligned to build more interpretable and generalizable AI systems.
+More broadly, I am interested in **multimodal learning and Vision-Language Models (VLMs)**, especially in how different modalities can be aligned.

 I enjoy deeply exploring problems and understanding them at a fundamental level.